ezEngine/docs-src/pages/docs/scenes/scene-editing.md

 Once you have *one* physically correct falling box, you may want to have one hundred.
 Using [these tools](advanced-object-transform.md), you are only a few clicks away from that.

+### Scene Layers

+Once your scene starts to become bigger, you may want to use [scene layers](scene-layers.md) for better organization.

 ## Video

 [![ezEngine Overview](https://img.youtube.com/vi/tIr5UEgSz2s/0.jpg)](https://www.youtube.com/watch?v=tIr5UEgSz2s)